-One of the lessons in my free eCourse, How To Plan Your Own Homeschool Preschool Curriculum, is all about choosing monthly themes.
+One of the lessons in my free eCourse, How To Plan Your Own Homeschool Preschool Curriculum, is all about choosing monthly preschool themes.
 I prefer to choose monthly themes to simplify the planning process.
-Those monthly themes are then broken down into weekly lessons using my weekly homeschool preschool planner.
+Those monthly preschool themes are then broken down into weekly preschool lesson plans using my weekly homeschool preschool planner.
 I thought it would be good to show you just how I break down my monthly themes into weekly preschool units.

 How To Plan Weekly Preschool Units

 The first thing I work on is choosing our memory work for the week.
 I am using My Father’s World Adventures for my older children, so our Bible verse comes from that curriculum.
 I also like to have my preschoolers memorize a nursery rhyme, so I will choose one from one of my nursery rhyme books.
 I occasionally add the nursery rhyme to our morning board, or I may just read straight from the book during our morning time.

 The next thing I do is plan our activities.
 I have started creating preschool literature activity guides to help me have a quick resource for pulling those activities.
 My goal is to have at least one craft per week.
 Sometimes we will do two crafts.